Vitamin B1 (thiamine or aneurine):

 - Synthesis of certain neurotransmitters

-- Prevents or decreases atherosclerosis, anemia, nervous disorders caused by alcohol, certain depressions, cardiovascular disorders, skin disorders
+- Prevents or reduces atherosclerosis, anemia, alcohol-induced nervous disorders, certain types of depression, cardiovascular disorders, skin disorders, etc.

 - Peas